franciscop/server/docs/documentation/README.md

 ## [Router](router)

-The last but maybe most important part is the router that you can use to create routes.
-Internally a route is a middleware more and you use it for handling user requests to specific places:
+The last but maybe most important part is the router that is used to create routes.
+A route is really a middleware and is used for handling user requests to specific places:

 ```js
 const server = require('server');